V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkimba : secret society, person initiated to mysteries, enchanter

-– nkimbu : strength, energy, vigor / latrines / small cooking pot
+– nkimbu : strength, energy, vigour / latrines / small cooking pot

-– nkinda : tie, string, cord / encouragement gift / vigor, strength
+– nkinda : tie, string, cord / encouragement gift / vigour, strength

 – nkinda : respect, who inspires respect, influence / protection fetish, power of fetishes